Attract the Hooded Oriole to Your West Coast Yard or Garden

 Attract orioles with the same sugar water you would use for hummingbirds.
 The nectar does not need to be orange.
 Orange feeders are available with feeding stations and perches modified for the bigger bird's weight and thin black beaks.

 Orioles in the wild eat bugs, especially for feeding the new chicks.
-Meal worms can be offered as a king's meal, but are expensive at your local pet store.
+Meal worms can be offered as a king's meal, but they are expensive at your local pet store.

 Birders have found orioles favor grape jelly set out in shallow cups.
-Try soaked raisins too.
+Try soaked raisins, too.
 Raisins are inexpensive.